 Servitors that do not perform according to the magician’s desire need discipline.
 This can consist merely of a warning.
 On the other hand a servitor that consistently fails in its duties obviously needs to be recalled.
 Chaos magick is, after all, results oriented magick.
 Servitors can be dissipated by destroying their material base, by visualizing their dissolution, or by any other means the magician finds effective.

-Again, the validity of this admonition has more to do with the magickal model to which the magician subscribes rather than natural law.
-Certainly magicians using the Spirit Model, the Energy Model, and even the Psychological Model to an extent, might agree.
-Magicians using the Information Model, in which the servitor is essentially self-replicating code programming energy, might disagree, since this Model does not require the magician to use his or her own life force, except perhaps to launch the servitor.
+Again, the validity of this admonition has more to do with the magical model to which the magician subscribes rather than natural law.
+Certainly magicians using the spirit model, the energy model, and even the psychological model to an extent, might agree.
+Magicians using the information model, in which the servitor is essentially self-replicating code programming energy, might disagree, since this model does not require the magician to use his or her own life force, except perhaps to launch the servitor.
 Readers of this essay are advised to determine which paradigm, or which combination of paradigms they are using in a particular operation, and act accordingly in determining whether to reabsorb or dissipate the servitor.

 I do not intend to go into detail on the methods the magician can use to evoke and control these entities.
 The annals of magick are already full of extremely detailed instructions.

 However, the question posed earlier, whether one can use a bound demon’s energy to reinforce personality elements that the magician wants to strengthen, should be answered.

 Traditional ceremonial magicians, of course, habitually do this, summoning, for example, a demon of lust and charging it with the task of causing an object of his or her amorous attentions to fall in love with the sorcerer.
 In this case, from the viewpoint of the theory of servitor dynamics outlined in this essay, the magician has bound the demon of his own lust and converted it into a type of glamour attractive to the object of his infatuation.